TrellixVulnTeam/favor_GI5G/README.md

  - In the worker address table computing code, we need to figure out what we're doing with suggested names (how to use/store them, whether to save them or give them to the reader, etc.)
  - Serious email testing with more logging, using all the addresses we have now (I.E. make the fetch method use all of them instead of just contacts').
 Also take this time to verify stuff still works with the list -> vector switch (not that that should actually change anything)
+  - Spend some time with a query analyzer and make sure that SQLlite is getting the best use possible out of our indices, and think about what might be worth changing if not.
   - SQLite extended error codes?
 See about making use of these.
   - See about a const version of the DataLock, or just about making DataLocks return only const references (if the former, watch out for slicing).
 Only the reader should be updating its cached info anyway...